CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * Management of logical and physical printers,
 * User management and
 * Logging.
 Different operating systems favor different printing systems.
-Especially in heterogeneous IT landscapes, it is crucial that the printing systems are compatible with each other.
+Especially in heterogeneous IT environments, it is crucial that the printing systems are compatible with each other.
 Many systems provide interfaces to other printing systems.
 This allows, for example, a Unix system to access a printer managed by a Windows system.

 Depending on the operating system, the following printing systems are the most widespread: